 To many of our landlord clients and potential clients, one of the most important questions to be asked before starting an eviction case is “how much will an eviction lawsuit this cost?”
-This article will not deal with attorney’s fees, but will discuss the “costs” commonly involved in an eviction suit.
+This article will not deal with attorney’s fees, but will discuss the “costs” commonly involved in an eviction suit (these are in addition to attorney’s fees).
 Attorneys fees aside, costs are a major determining factor in whether or not to go ahead with a forcible entry and detainer case.
 The costs of an eviction begin with filing the case and usually end with a sheriff’s eviction and, in some cases, these costs can be substantial.

 FILING THE ACTION AND GETTING TO COURT